Please select your home edition

 From Southern Spars’ Auckland headquarters, it has built carbon fibre masts of exactly 26.5 metres for a number of teams to fit the tight specifications of the class requirement, while North Sails has supplied sails for both the women’s, youth AC40 and Emirates Team New Zealand.
 Likewise, Adhesive Technologies New Zealand supplied the resins and adhesives for the Emirates Team New Zealand boats, hydrogen and land speed record craft and rigs, as well as supplying other teams in the competition.

 On the water, Rayglass Boats, Salthouse Coach Boats and Lloyd Stevenson Boatbuilders have all supplied chase and support boats for the Cup.
-Lloyd Stevenson Boatbuilders has built Catalyst boats for both Emirates Team New Zealand and INEOS, supplying the large support vessels for use in a key role as the Cup unfolds.
+Lloyd Stevenson Boatbuilders built the distinctive pickle forked bow Catalyst boats for INEOS and Alinghi Red Bull Racing.
+Since 2017 the Catalyst design has become the go type for use as large support vessels by America's Cup teams and private owners including resorts.

 Rayglass Boats has supplied 30 boats, which can be seen now in the Barcelona race village after they were shipped to the event from the company’s base in Mount Wellington.